This year our teacher is Mrs Hunter

 Homework

-During our second term which will take us to Easter, the children will continue to practise all their sounds.
-They will sound out and blend words and learn some ‘Tricky’ words (these are words which cannot be sounded – you, we, she, the etc) Please continue to practise reading and try some of the suggested activities on the Phonics Grid.
+During our third term which will take us to the end of our first year, the children will continue to practise all their sounds as we start exploring our new phonics programme ‘Monster Phonics’.
+They will sound out and blend words and learn some more ‘Tricky’ words (these are words which cannot be sounded – you, we, she, the etc) Please continue to practise reading and try some of the suggested activities on the Phonics Grid.
 Children will find it easier to blend sounds and read words if they use the sound and not the name of the letters, d rather than D, t rather than T etc.

 Reading books will continue to be sent home.
 These will be a mixture of Phonics, Oxford Reading Tree, Non-fiction and choices from the library.